 Health Care - Anything with medical subjects would go here.
 Items used in medical offices, pills/drugs, infants (need release) and seniors, some nudes if in a medical context, weight loss concepts (high demand), and the "apple a day" concept go here.

 Holidays - A holiday is a calendar event here.
-Calendar events include: New Year's, Chinese New Year, Valentine's Day, Mardi Gras, Easter, Passover, 4th of July, Halloween, Thanksgiving, Christmas/Chanukah, and Birthdays.
+Calendar events include: New Year's, Chinese New Year, Valentine's Day, Mardi Gras, Easter, Passover, 4th of July, Halloween, Thanksgiving, and Christmas/Chanukah.
 Food and beverage associated with these holidays would go here too.
 Vacation photos are not "Holidays".

 Illustrations/Clip-Art - ANYTHING THAT IS NOT A PHOTO.
 You must list in this category FIRST if you have images that are not photos.
 Illustrations should not be put in photographic categories such as People or Animals. (*The only other categories that may be used for illustrations are Backgrounds/Textures and Abstract*.)